 What is Travel Insurance?

 Travel insurance is a special type of protection that offers financial compensation in the event that you are forced to cancel your trip at the last minute or you are involved in an accident while you’re traveling.
-Your insurance provider may provide travel insurance as an additional add-on to your current insurance package. and you may be able to lower your premium or deductible by bundling with your home or auto insurance.
+Your insurance company may provide travel insurance as an add-on to your current insurance package and you may be able to lower your premium or deductible by bundling with your home or auto insurance.
 Or, you may be able to purchase one-time insurance benefits from an airline company or hotel that you’ve booked with.

 For example, if you are late to pick up your rental car and there’s a clause in your contract that late pickups add a fee, your travel insurance provider will probably not cover you.
-Benefits vary by plan and like homeowner’s insurance, your travel insurance provider probably only covers a defined list of perils.
+Benefits vary by plan and like homeowner’s insurance, your travel insurance company probably only covers a defined list of perils.
 If you do decide to purchase travel insurance, make sure you read the entirety of what your plan does and does not cover so you can avoid any unexpected surprises while on vacation.

 When Travel Insurance Might Be Worth It

-Scenario 1: You frequently travel internationally
+Scenario 1: You Frequently Travel Internationally

 If you’re a globetrotter who’s always enjoying different international locations, the chance that you may be injured while abroad is much higher than someone who only takes one vacation a year.
 Many health insurance providers also have stipulations in their policies that limit your coverage when traveling abroad, especially for extended periods spent out of the country.
 Whether you’re a business traveler or you just love to experience new cultures in your free time, the more time you spend abroad, the more likely you will need travel insurance.